Can Bloom Energy Corporation (BE) Remain Competitive?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BE starting from Brooks Guillermo, who sale 5,860 shares at the price of $17.03 back on Jul 18.
-After this action, Brooks Guillermo now owns 19,140 shares of Bloom Energy Corporation, valued at $99,796 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BE starting from Griffiths Glen, who sale 14,326 shares at the price of $30.04 back on Aug 11.
+After this action, Griffiths Glen now owns 338,114 shares of Bloom Energy Corporation, valued at $430,353 using the latest closing price.

-SODERBERG SHAWN MARIE, the EVP, GC & Secretary of Bloom Energy Corporation, sale 3,095 shares at $17.14 during a trade that took place back on Jun 17, which means that SODERBERG SHAWN MARIE is holding 354,623 shares at $53,048 based on the most recent closing price.
+Moore Sharelynn Faye, the EVP, Chief Marketing Officer of Bloom Energy Corporation, sale 5,831 shares at $30.00 during a trade that took place back on Aug 11, which means that Moore Sharelynn Faye is holding 31,396 shares at $174,930 based on the most recent closing price.

 Stock Fundamentals for BE